The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 Boann’s Role In the Irish Mythology

-According to many tales in the mythology, Boann had many husbands.
+According to many tales in Celtic mythology, Boann had many husbands.
 No one is sure who the real one was, for it varied from one tale to another.
-In one tale, Boann’s husband was actually the mortal Elemar and in others, he was Nechtan, the god of water.
+In one tale, Boann’s husband was actually the mortal Elemar and in others, he was Nechtan, the God of water.

-There was a Celtic tale that claims that Boann had an affair with the Dagda while her husband was away.
-In this story, Elcmar was her husband.
-She got pregnant and the Dagda had to stop the time to conceal her pregnancy.
-It was the tale when Aengus, the god of love and youth, was born.
+There was a Celtic tale that claimed that Boann had an affair with the Dagda while her husband was away.
+In this story, Elcmar is her husband.
+She got pregnant, and the Dagda had to stop the time to conceal her pregnancy.
+It was the tale of when Aengus, the God of love and youth, was born.

 Boann and the Birth of Music